Hyperinflation… it can’t happen here, right?

 When it does happen, chaos becomes the norm.
-There are surges in pricing minute by minute.
+You can expect surges in pricing minute by minute and people scrambling to protect their families.

 In the book Paper Money, the author Adam Smith writes about hyperinflation in post WWI Germany, “Menus in cafes could not be revised quickly enough.
 A student at Freiburg University [in Germany] ordered a cup of coffee at a cafe.
 The price on the menu was 5,000 marks.
 He had two cups.
 When the bill came, it was for 14,000 marks.
 ‘If you want to save money,’ he was told, ‘and you want two cups of coffee, you should order them both at the same time.’”